alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 docker service scale web=8
 ```

-Try to delete a `worker1` (write `docker-machine rm worker1`) where, probably, is running a task and see, executing on `manager1` `docker service ps web` what happens (answer: the manager reschedule the task on other node automatically).
+Try to delete a `worker1` (write `docker-machine rm worker1`) where, probably, is running a task and see, executing on `manager1` `docker service ps web` what happens (answer: the manager reschedule the task on another node automatically).